m-gillespie/100DaysOfCode/README.md

 - Day 1 - 3/5/2023: blizzard api, requests, git.
 - Day 2 - 3/6/2023: More Blizzard API, trouble with flask install in venv
+- Day 3 - 3/7/2023 : More Blizzard API, going to work on flask next.